-- 1 Launch'd forth on time's relentless wave,
+- LAUNCH'D forth on time's relentless wave,

-Like Peter once, I trembling stand; Thy kind regard, O Lord, I crave;
+Like Peter onec, I trembling stand;

+Thy kind regard, O Lord, I erave;

 Save me, and bring me safe to land.

-- Though but a young adventurer true,

-My confidence is placed in God;

-And onward constantly pursue
+- 2 Though but a young adventurer true, My confidence is placed in God; And onward constantly pursue

 The path that leads to thine abode.

-- 3 My trembling heart at times gives way,

-When huge, dark, threat'ning storms appear;

-- But He who hears the feeble pray, Will give my soul abundant cheer.
+3 My trembling heart at times gives way, When huge, dark, threat ning storms appear; But He who hears the feeble pray, Will give my soul abundant cheer.

-- 4 How shall a young man cleanse his way,

-But by believing, Lord, on thee?

-And though dark clouds obscure the day,

-I shall thy full salvation see.
+4 How shall a young man cleanse his way, But by believing, Lord, on thee ?
+And though dark clouds obscure the day, I shall thy full salvation see.

-- 2 O thou who didst our flesh assume, Who died on Calvary: When in thy kingdom thou shalt come-Then, Lord, remember me. - 3 When in thy beauteous courts I tread, To bow the suppliant knee; O that the church's glorious Head Would then remember me!
+- Who died on Calvary: When in thy kingdom thou shalt come- Then, Lord, remember me. - 3 When in thy beauteous courts I tread, To bow the suppliant knee; - O that the ehureh's glorious Head Would then remember me !

-- 4 There, with thy people while I stay, T' adore and worship thee, How sweet the moments pass away, If thou remember me! - 5 Or when sequester'd I shall bend, To offer prayer to thee; In glorious majesty descend, And then remember me.
+4 There, with thy people while I stay, T' adore and worship thee, How sweet the moments pass away, If thou remember me!